Exclusive: Belgium's UCB explores sale of generics unit Kremers Urban - sources

 UCB is working with investment bank Lazard Ltd (LAZ.N) on the sale of the business, which is expected to be valued between $1.5 billion and $2 billion and attract both other companies and private equity firms, the people said on Tuesday.

-Kremers Urban is projected to have earnings before interest, tax, depreciation and amortisation of around $170 million in 2014, the people added.
+Kremers Urban is projected to have earnings before interest, tax, depreciation and amortization of around $170 million in 2014, the people added.

 UCB and Lazard representatives did not respond to a request for comment.